• Skip to primary navigation

 cubes pears poached with spices in a black bowl.

 And if you like stewed fruit, Iโ€™ve got you covered.
 Please try the Stewed Plums or the Crepes with Rhubarb Filling; you will love them!
-Or make a simple and delicious Peach Compote in summer.
+Or make a simple and delicious Nectarine Compote in summer.

 Jump to recipe